Document

 Controls

-- Continued monitoring of project progression via weekly sub meetings and project team update meetings.
+- Continued monitoring of project progression via regular meetings and project team updates.

 Quarterly update

-Project completion for the office fit-out is on schedule for 17 January 2025.
-Weekly project meetings have taken place to ensure that any risks or issues that have been identified have been mitigated accordingly.
-Phase moves for members of staff are programmed in February and supporting documentation such as the staff handbook has been created.
+All staff have successfully moved to Albery House.
+Regular meetings have taken place to ensure that any risks or issues that have been identified have been mitigated accordingly.
 Staff newsletters have been emailed out regularly to keep officers and Councillors updated and informed about the office move.
 The finance tracker has been updated and monitored throughout the project to manage any budget constraints.
-Further tours have been arranged for Members and Move Champions ahead of phased moves and opening on 3 March.
 Fire Safety training has been completed, Counter Terrorism visit and report has been produced, post/suspect packaging handling training has been scheduled.
+Server move is on schedule for the weekend of 3 May 2025.
+(Successfully completed)

 Target Risk